In 2007, we rescued a little

 I then used the upholstery tool (which we call the Claw Tool) shown in the photos to go back over the areas.
 This gets rid of the subsurface tools' surface waffling, which is from the sculpted bottom surface, and extracts even more moisture from the carpet.
-Once finished, I dumped the extracted yucky water down the toilet, then stuck the orange upholstery tool down in a bucket of clean, warm water and sucked it through the red extractor to flush everything out.
-I then dumped the red extractor's tank down the toilet and let the extractor air dry.
+Once finished, I dumped the extracted yucky water down the toilet, then stuck the orange upholstery tool down in a bucket of clean, warm water and sucked it through the extractor to flush everything out.
+I then dumped the extractor's recovery tank contents down the toilet and let the extractor air dry.
 I also rinsed out the subsurface tools in our mop